-The Netherlands: Police Sinks into Crime, Cleanup Starts
+The Netherlands: Policeman Sinks into Crime, Cleanup Starts

 The Algemeen Dagblad newspaper obtained an internal police report according to which “police divisions across the country were being infiltrated by organized crime, with 19 officers… in Utrecht found to have criminal links.”

-According to the report, a senior police officer in Utrecht was connected with a gang led by Ridouan Taghi, suspected of drug dealing and “a number of underworld killings.”
+According to the report, a senior police officer in Utrecht was connected with a gang led by Ridouan Taghi, who is suspected of drug dealing and “a number of underworld killings.”

 The suspected officer was reportedly paid thousands of euros “to search the police systems for specific persons or photographs and hand them over to the gang.”

 The crooked cop was dismissed some two weeks ago, but Nabil B.’s allegations, as the report said, led to “a number of serious suspicions.”